marcdime/Python-to-MS-SQL-server/README.md

   ![Example of data extracted from two tables](images/sql_1.png) *and other tables with their columns :*
-- Survey table:  QuestionId, SurveyId, UserId, Answer_Value
+- Survey table:  QuestionId, SurveyId, UserId, Answer_Value (there are 3 surveyId)
-- Question table : QuestionId, Question_Text (there are 4 questions i the survey)
+- Question table : QuestionId, Question_Text (there are 4 questions in the survey)
 - User table : UserId, User_Name, User_Email

 We want to extract the data embedding the following information :